-For FY 2014, the Department estimates that corporate income tax receipts would be reduced by \$90.0 million, individual income tax receipts would be reduced by \$1,245.0 million, retail sales and compensating use tax collections would be reduced be a total of \$1,127.0 million.
+For FY 2014, individual income tax receipts would be reduced by \$369.0 million, corporate income tax receipts would be reduced by \$370.0 million, retail sales and compensating use tax collections would be reduced by a total of \$2,215.0 million.
 The FY 2014 reductions in corporate and individual income tax are from the lower remittance of estimated tax and withholding payments.
-Retail sales and compensating use tax collections would be based on seven months of collections.
-The Department of Revenue estimates that \$1,461.0 million would be collected from the new consumption tax in the last five months of FY 2014.
-The Department indicates that the amount of consumption tax receipts generated would exceed the amount of retail sales and compensating use tax revenue that is lost due to the repeal of consumer, government, and nonprofit exemptions; and the taxing of professional and personal services purchased by end consumers, insurance premiums, rental of real estate, and digital goods.
-The fiscal note was calculated with the assumption that all used goods and all businessto-business transactions would be exempt from the consumption tax.
-Therefore, the net fiscal effect of HB 2763 would be a reduction of state revenues in FY 2014 of \$1,001.0 million (\$1,461.0 in new revenues from the consumption tax minus \$90.0 million in lower corporate income tax receipts minus \$1,245.0 million in lower individual income tax receipts minus \$1,127.0 million in lower retail sales and compensating use tax receipts).
-The Department of Revenue estimates that the reduction in state revenues in FY 2015 would increase to \$2,536.0 million when the fiscal effect of the bill would be accounted for the entire fiscal year.
+The Department of Revenue estimates that the new consumption tax would collect \$3,942.0 million for the State General Fund.
+The Department indicates that the amount of consumption tax receipts generated would exceed the amount of retail sales and compensating use tax revenue that is lost due to the repeal of exemptions and the taxing of professional and personal services purchased by end consumers, insurance premiums, rental of real estate, and digital goods.
+The fiscal note was calculated with the assumption that all used goods and all business-to-business transactions would be exempt from the consumption tax.
+Therefore, the net fiscal effect of HB 2355 would be an increase of state revenues in FY 2014 of \$988.0 million (\$3,942.0 million in new revenues from the consumption tax minus \$369.0 million in lower individual income tax receipts minus \$370.0 million from eliminating the corporate income tax minus \$2,215.0 million from eliminating the retail sales and compensating use taxes).
+The Department of Revenue estimates that the bill would reduce state revenues by \$1,450.0 million in FY 2015 when the fiscal effect of the bill would be accounted for the entire fiscal year.

-The Department of Revenue indicates that the bill would require a total of \$629,820 from the State General Fund in FY 2014 for administrative costs to implement the bill.
-The Department indicates that \$622,975 would be required to develop the taxpayer consumption allowance database to provide the family consumption allowance to each Kansas resident taxpayer on a monthly basis.
+The Department of Revenue indicates that the bill would require a total of \$508,020 from the State General Fund in FY 2014 for administrative costs to implement the bill.
+The Department indicates that \$501,175 would be required to develop the taxpayer consumption allowance database to provide the family consumption allowance to each Kansas resident taxpayer on a monthly basis.
 The Department would be required to develop a process to issue the family consumption allowances, which would require programming, testing, and maintenance.
 An on-line process would need to be developed for taxpayers to file their annual return and to make changes when the household population changes.
 The Department would also need to develop a system to electronically remit the family consumption allowance to potentially thousands of banks on a monthly basis.
-The remaining \$6,875 of costs would be necessary to issue new on-line publications, news releases, retailer help guides, and getting new taxpayers registered.
+The remaining \$6,845 of costs would be necessary to issue new on-line publications, news releases, retailer help guides, and getting new taxpayers registered.

 The Department indicates that the proposal would not have an immediate impact on is staffing levels.
 The consumption tax would increase the number of retailers filing reports to include the service industries, insurance and real estate rental companies.
-Through a reallocation of existing staff, the Department would be able to absorb the additional workload associated with The Honorable Richard Carlson, Chairperson March 14, 2012 Page 4-2763 the consumption tax by using income tax processing staff.
+Through a reallocation of existing staff, the Department would be able to absorb the additional workload associated with the consumption tax by using income tax processing staff.
 After the 2013 income tax returns are processed in 2014 the Department may be able to reduce staff associated with the processing of income tax returns.
 The overall impact of the consumption tax on collections and auditing function is unknown and decisions on staffing would be determined once the Department has had experience administering and enforcing the new tax.